Gay Rights

 Children with same-sex parents outperform others in school

-Same-sex-parented children outperform their peers in many areas of academic achievement finds a new study led by the University of Melbourne.
+A new study finds that same-sex-parented children actually outperform their peers in many areas of academic achievement

 Queer I: Seeing queerly